-This week I am sharing stories about people who had a major impact on my life.
+This week I am sharing stories about my parents.
+Mother’s Day was yesterday and today was Daddy’s birthday.
 I like this post because of the pictures that show the love my parents had for each other and the words portraying what wonderful parents they were.

 I wrote this in 2000 on my parents 50th wedding anniversary.
 Since that time, Daddy lived four more years with declining mental acuity due to vascular dementia and a stroke, which mercifully ended that decline.

 Mother lived to January 2010.
 We found out she had had the signs of Alzheimer’s or some kind of dementia while Daddy was still living but the symptoms were so subtle that we kids at first didn’t recognize them for what they were.

 The sitters who took care of Daddy, took care of Moma too.
 After Daddy died, my brother and his wife gave Moma a home and loving care.
 Finally she was placed in a nursing home where Aunt Helen, her sister-in-law, could visit her often.

 I saw her every month or so because I lived in North Carolina and she lived in South Carolina.
 Each visit, it seemed, revealed more and more of my mother being lost.

 Moma was my example of what a good woman, wife, and mother should be.
 I was the oldest, Dawn came two years after me, then Jim six years after me, and then Betty 12 years after me.

 We are all really nice, honest, hard-working, loving, and industrious people who grew up in a wonderful home.